eggy03/PaperTrailBot/PRIVACY.md

 We take data protection seriously:
 - All sensitive data (e.g., message content) is encrypted before being saved.
-- Decryption keys are securely stored on servers which are used to decrypt the messages before being sent back to the intended discord server.
+- Decryption keys are securely managed and are only used to deliver logs back to your Discord server.
+They are never used for analytics or operator access.
-- The database is securely hosted using Aiven PostgreSQL with UpCloud as it's provider.

 However, no method of transmission over the internet or method of electronic storage is 100% secure, and we cannot guarantee absolute security.